CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Floating City of Balance
 - **Unlocked by:** Balance MQ1/ Help From A Master
+- **Type:** Battle
+- **Requirements:** Defeat 7 Nuig, 7 Aracnu, 7 Ylly, and 7 Sparfly
+- **Rewards:** 1 River Chest and 1 River Key
+- **Recommendations:** Again, for those counting at home, this is a minimum of 3 Areas in 3 Regions (Nuig available only in Balance, Ylly only in Gansu in the Desert, and Aracnu only in Luciola in the Forest; Sparfly might as well be picked up in Gansu while you're there).
+Which makes it pair really well with Elemental Powers, which also involves a lot of travel and Nuig.
+Don't forget to consider Nuig-heavy Stingy Surprise and Main Quest 3 at the same time.
+And while you're traveling, consider those 5 Lorsa Nests for the Scouting Lorsa quest.

 ### Wading Through & Onwards (1/2) - SwampL